VasylMagora/azure-iot-edge-get-started/README.md

 # Step 2: Prepare your Device

 - Unpack device from the box on receival
-- Attach ethernet cable and power cable on the back pancel.
+- Attach ethernet cable and power cable on the back panel.
 You can check how it is done on the following video:
 (https://www.youtube.com/watch?v=KbPPrv7RZS0)
-- Power on the device as per video above
+- Power on the device as per the video above
 - Once it is loaded you are able to connect to it via the ssh.
-Credentials for initial ssh connect are provided in the box, device was shipped in.
+Credentials for initial ssh connect are provided in the box, the device was shipped in.

 <a name="Manual"></a>
 # Step 3: Manual Test for Azure IoT Edge on device